Hari31416/SavorScore/README.md

-# SavorScore: Dish Judgment Tracker
+# SavorScore: Dish Rating Tracker

 SavorScore is a web application for tracking and analyzing your culinary experiences across different restaurants.
-This application allows you to record detailed judgments of dishes using various metrics, helping you remember your favorites and make informed dining decisions.
+This application allows you to record detailed ratings of dishes using various metrics, helping you remember your favorites and make informed dining decisions.

 ## Features

 - **User Authentication**: Secure registration and login
 - **Restaurant Management**: Add, view, edit, and delete restaurant entries
 - **Dish Catalog**: Build a personal database of dishes across restaurants
-- **Detailed Judgments**: Score dishes on multiple criteria including:
+- **Detailed Ratings**: Score dishes on multiple criteria including:
-  - Overall Flavor Experience (1-10)
+  - Overall Flavor Experience (1-5)
   - Ingredient Quality (1-5)
   - Texture & Mouthfeel (1-5)
   - Execution & Craftsmanship (1-5)
   - Value for Money (1-5)
-  - Craving & Reorder Likelihood (1-10)
+  - Craving & Reorder Likelihood (1-5)
 - **Notes**: Add detailed notes about your dining experience
-- **Filtering and Sorting**: Find judgments quickly with search and sort options
+- **Filtering and Sorting**: Find ratings quickly with search and sort options
 - **Analytics**: View average ratings for restaurants and dishes

 ## Tech Stack